crossbario/txaio-etcd/README.rst

 Missing asyncio support
 .......................

-The API of txetcd3 was designed not leaking anything from Twisted other than Deferreds.
+The API of txaioetcd was designed not leaking anything from Twisted other than Deferreds.
 This is in line with the approach that txaio takes.
 It will allow us to add an asyncio implementation under the hood without affecting existing application code, but make the library run over either Twisted or asyncio, similar to txaio.

 Missing native protocol support ...............................